enoklearn/engineering/modules/clean-code.md

 <details open>
    <summary><b>Design Patterns</b></summary><br/>

-   With this topic, you’ll learn about typical solutions to common problems in software design.
+   With this topic, you'll learn about typical solutions to common problems in software design.

    #### Learning Outcomes
    * List some common design patterns